Idhar Udhar

 Idhar Udhar is a Hindi sitcom which first aired on Doordarshan in 1985.
 It was directed by Anand Mahendroo and produced by Shobha Doctor.
 It starred real-life sisters Ratna Pathak and Supriya Pathak.
 Its first season was taken off the air after 12 episodes.

+The show was heavily inspired by Three's Company.

 In December 1997, owing to the success of Dekh Bhai Dekh, Anand Mahendroo launched a sequel to the series under the banner of Advance Entertainment Network Ltd. with the original star cast of both Pathak sisters and Liliput, along with Bhavana Balsavar.

 Plot

 Season 1 (1985)

-The story revolves around the lives of Sunita (Ratna Pathak), an air hostess and Poonam (Supriya Pathak), an ad. executive.
+The story revolves around the lives of Sunita (Ratna Pathak), an air hostess and Poonam (Supriya Pathak), an ad executive.
 They stay together as paying guests in a flat in Mumbai.
 Their lives take an interesting turn when they end up sharing their flat with Kumar Bhairav (Ravi Baswani), a struggling actor and Sudhir (M.M.
 Faruqui (Lilliput)), a small-time broker.

 Season 1 focuses on all the problems and joys they experience living in the same house.